Cadia gold mine

 Next steps

-Isotope testing of a subset of sediment samples, surface and subsurface soils in Cadia Valley, and vent emissions and tailings from the mine is being undertaken.
-The lead isotope ratios in the soil and sediment samples will be compared to those in the vent emissions and tailings, to help identify the potential source of lead in sediment and soils.
+Isotope testing of a subset of sediment samples, surface and subsurface soils in the Cadia local area, and vent emissions and tailings from the mine has been undertaken.
+The lead isotope ratios in the soil and sediment samples were compared to those in the vent emissions and tailings, to help identify the potential source of lead in sediment and soils.

 Community-based smart sensors